goblinfactory/konsole/backlog.md

 ## busy next unsorted
+- addd copyright to top of all files, so that if cloned, that goblinfactory copyright is clearly visible, see Core.cs (Gui.cs) as an example.
 - have ability to show Konsole code running live in a gist, or workbook? tryDotNet ?
 - change titles to make easier to read
 - add table of contents